Rules

 - Teams should state their challenge to a specific question before the next question is read by saying “challenge.”
 Once a team member challenges a question, the round time is stopped.
 Once a new question is read, teams may no longer challenge previous questions.

-- Teams are allowed to issue at most one unsuccessful content challenge per round.
+- Teams are allowed at most two unsuccessful content challenges per round.

 Supplementary Rules